 Early in its history DCA created the Denman Island Country Home and Garden Tour as a key fundraising annual event.
 It takes over a hundred volunteers to stage this event, not to mention the generous homeowners who open their homes and gardens to the thousand or more visitors on the tour weekend.
 Currently the Tour is held every second year.

-In 1997 when one-third of the island was severely threatened by industrial-scale logging, DCA started its Legacy Project.
+In 1997 when one-third of the island was severely threatened by industrial-scale logging, DCA started its Island Legacy.
 Of the 9 highly sensitive areas identified, the 32 hectare Chickadee Lake parcel became the priority. see: Newsletter October 2001 Despite raising pledges of sufficient funds and making two offers DCA did not acquire this land.